RSE-Sheffield/fair4rs-lesson-setup/README.md

 Workbench](https://carpentries.github.io/sandpaper-docs/) provides a
 standardised lesson format which we are using for the University of Sheffield FAIR for Research Software training programme.
-The lesson content is written as markdown or RMarkdown and rendered using `R` and `pandoc`.
+The lesson content is written as markdown or [R Markdown](https://rmarkdown.rstudio.com/) and rendered using `R` and `pandoc`.
 Lessons can be developed within the [RStudio IDE](https://posit.co/download/rstudio-desktop/#download).